 - Make a list of activities you want to do in your day.

 - Mark the time in your calendar and stick to it.

 - Stop Multitasking!
-Focus on each task, “sequentially.”
+Focus on each task “sequentially.”

-- Stop notifications, close Outlook, Skype, Messenger.
+- Stop notifications, and close Outlook, Teams, and Messenger.

 - Educate colleagues about your “availability.”